ssheeky/first/README.md

 # first
-My first repository; using this to learn how to use GitHub.
+My first repository; learning how to use GitHub.